Deployment

 Info

-When a system is enabled to act as a gateway the Enclave agent running on that system will automatically enable IP forwarding in the Linux kernel and create an iptables chain named ENCLAVE to hold the relevant source NAT rules.
+When a system is enabled to act as a gateway the Enclave agent running on that system will automatically enable IP forwarding in the Linux kernel and create an iptables chain named ENCLAVE

-Step 3: Configure subnets
+Step 3: Configure subnets¶

-An Enclave Gateway can act as a route to one or more subnets for other Enclave peers.
-It might provide access to a single subnet, for example to its local 192.168.1.0/24 network, or the Enclave Gateway may be running in AWS or Azure and provide access to a number of subnets.
-You may even decide to route all traffic for the entire Internet via your Enclave Gateway by configuring it to advertise a default route (0.0.0.0/0).
+network, or the Enclave Gateway may be running in AWS or Azure and provide access to a number of subnets.
+You may even decide to route all traffic for the entire Internet via your Enclave Gateway by configuring it to advertise a default route (0.0.0.0/0

 Enclave needs to know which subnets can be accessed via the new gateway.
 For convenience, Enclave will auto-discover all local ethernet or wireless network interfaces on the new gateway with IPv4 unicast addresses and automatically show them in the Portal (where the adapters are up and their assigned IP addresses are not broadcast, multicast or auto-configured addresses).

-In the example below, Enclave has discovered there is a network interface with an IP address in the subnet 172.19.64.0/20 on this system.
+on this system.
 That means this system can be used as a gateway to access other devices not running Enclave in that subnet.

 Against each subnet, you can optionally specify a subnet name.
 This name will be displayed when using the subnet in a Gateway Access Policy, making it easier to understand which subnet is being referred to.

 It’s important to note that on this screen the administrator is defining all of the possible subnets available via this gateway, but not actually determining which systems can (or cannot) route traffic to those subnets.
 Controlling which Systems can reach which subnets behind specific Enclave Gateways is done later by creating one or more Gateway Access Policies.
-Use the (Remove Subnet) button to remove any unwanted subnets from the gateway's configuration.
+Use the () button to remove any unwanted subnets from the gateway's configuration.

-In some scenarios, you may want an Enclave Gateway to forward traffic towards a subnet it can reach but is not directly connected to (like 0.0.0.0/0).
-In these situations, use the "Add subnet" link to manually define additional subnets that this gateway is capable of routing traffic into.
+In some scenarios, you may want an Enclave Gateway to forward traffic towards a subnet it can reach but is not directly connected to (like 0.0.0.0/0

-Subnet discovery
+Subnet discovery¶

 As mentioned, Enclave will auto-discover all local Ethernet or wireless network interfaces on the new gateway with IPv4 unicast addresses and automatically show them in the Portal.